tsherif/webgpu-examples/README.md

 - [Particles](https://tsherif.github.io/webgpu-examples/particles.html): Simulating gravity on instanced particles using a compute shader.
 - [Multiple Canvases](https://tsherif.github.io/webgpu-examples/multi-canvas.html): Rendering to multiple canvases with a single device instance.
 - [Picking](https://tsherif.github.io/webgpu-examples/pick.html): Interact with rendered objects using color picking.
-- [Deferred Rendering](https://tsherif.github.io/webgpu-examples/deferred.html): Rendering mesh data to a gBuffer to perform lighting calculations later.
+- [Deferred Rendering](https://tsherif.github.io/webgpu-examples/deferred.html): Rendering mesh data to a multisampled gBuffer then lighting in a separate pass.

 Examples currently only run without special flags in Chrome on Windows and OSX.
 See the [Implementation Status](https://github.com/gpuweb/gpuweb/wiki/Implementation-Status) page for updates on support.